apmckinlay/natureapp/plants/cattail.md

 Cattails play an important role in purifying and removing pollutants from bodies of water.
 They also form an important habitat for birds, insects, amphibians, and fish.

-**Did you know?** Various parts of the Cattail are edible (rhizomes, corms, flowers, lower parts of leaves, pollen) and the fluffy seeds can be used as insulation in clothing, bedding, and life jackets.
+**Did you know?** The Indigenous peoples of North America wove Cattail leaves into mats, hats, and even capes.
+The fluffy seed heads were used to stuff mattresses or to absorb moisture in diapers.